Ikomia-hub/infer_face_inpainting/README.md

 ## :sunny: Use with Ikomia Studio

 Ikomia Studio offers a friendly UI with the same features as the API.
 - If you haven't started using Ikomia Studio yet, download and install it from [this page](https://www.ikomia.ai/studio).
 - For additional guidance on getting started with Ikomia Studio, check out [this blog post](https://www.ikomia.ai/blog/how-to-get-started-with-ikomia-studio).

 ## :pencil: Set algorithm parameters

+- **model_name_seg** (str) - default 'matei-dorian/segformer-b5-finetuned-human-parsing': Name of the segmentation model.
+Other model available:
+    - mattmdjaga/segformer_b2_clothes
+- **dilatation_percent_face** (float) - default '0.001': Dilation percentage of the face mask.
+- **dilatation_percent_hair** (float) - default '0.03': Dilation percentage of the hair mask.
+- **crop_percent_bottom_face** (float) - default '0.05': The mask is generated accross the hair, face and neck.
+In case you don't want the neck to be segmented you crop this part by increasing the percentage.
+- **nask_only** (bool) - default 'False': If True, only the segmentation step will be done.
+This allows for quick segmentation mask adjustement before doing the inpainting.
+- **model_name_diff** (str) - default 'SG161222/RealVisXL_V4.0': Name of the stable diffusion model.
+Other model available:
+- **prompt** (str): Text prompt to guide the image generation.
+- **negative_prompt** (str, *optional*): The prompt not to guide the image generation.
+Ignored when not using guidance (i.e., ignored if `guidance_scale` is less than `1`).
+- **num_inference_steps** (int) - default '40': Number of denoising steps (minimum: 1; maximum: 500).
+For 'sdxl-turbo' we recommend using between 1 and 4 steps.
+- **guidance_scale** (float) - default '7.5': Scale for classifier-free guidance (minimum: 1; maximum: 20).
+For 'sdxl-turbo' guidance scale will be updated to 0.
+- **strength** (int) - default '0.2':  Conceptually, indicates how much to transform the reference image.
+Must be between 0 and 1. image will be used as a starting point, adding more noise to it the larger the strength.
+The number of denoising steps depends on the amount of noise initially added.
+When strength is 1, added noise will be maximum and the denoising process will run for the full number of iterations specified in num_inference_steps.
+A value of 1, therefore, essentially ignores image.
+- **seed** (int) - default '-1': Seed value. '-1' generates a random number between 0 and 191965535.

 **Parameters** should be in **strings format**  when added to the dictionary.